 Adapting has always been the dominant strategy in the survival of the fittest.

 Instead of focusing on disruptive innovation, too many organizations seek much safer improvements in existing products.
-Yet, disruptive innovations and a willingness to engage in cannibalization of existing markets, produces returns that pale those possible through improvements.
+Yet, disruptive innovations and a willingness to engage in cannibalization of existing markets produces returns that pale those possible through improvements.

-But, innovation for innovation’s sake doesn’t ensure survival of the fittest.
-When combined with sensing, adaptation and innovation create opportunities for serious growth just as sensing and adapting to a new predator ensure growth and survival of an animal population.
+But, innovation for innovation’s sake doesn’t ensure the survival of the fittest.
+When combined with sensing, adaptation and innovation create opportunities for serious growth just as sensing and adapting to a new predator ensure the growth and survival of an animal population.